asreview/asreview/docs/source/10minutes_asreview.rst

     Python 2.7.6

-If your Python version is 3.6.x or higher, you can skip to `section 0.2 Installing the ASReview software <#install-asreview>`__.
+If your Python version is 3.6.x or higher, you can skip to `section 'Installing the ASReview software' <#install-asreview>`__.

 If this is not the case, as in the example above, follow the instructions in `the next section <#install-python>`__ to install a more